security best-practices compliance

-AI agents handle sensitive data, execute actions on behalf of users, and interact with external services.
-Security isn’t optional — it’s foundational.
-Here’s how to secure your Paperclip agents.
+AI agents handle sensitive data, take actions on behalf of users, and talk to external services.
+Security is not optional — it is foundational.
+Here is how to secure your Paperclip agents in production.

 Threat Model

-1. Prompt injection — malicious inputs designed to override agent behavior
+1. Prompt injection — malicious input designed to override agent behavior

-2. Credential exposure — API keys and secrets leaked through logs or responses
+2. Credential exposure — API keys and secrets leaking through logs or responses

 3. Data leakage — sensitive information exposed to unauthorized parties